SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-03-02-why-i-barely-mention-velocity-anymore.md

 FBI Sentinel is often cited as an agile success story, and mostly it was.
 The part of the story that wasn't told in the *Twice The Hype* books is that real users tried to use it around Sprint 10.
 And it fell over because it wasn’t until then they discovered their definition of *done* was weak around testing.
 So let’s talk more about full testing, less about velocity.

 ![FBI Sentinel Burndown](/assets/images/Sentinel-Burndown.png)

+QUESTION:
+> How do you help companies transition from a “need-to-know-the-date” to “don’t-have-to-answer” mindset?

+MJ:
+> In general the industry trend is toward releasing more frequently.
+Keeping the product *always shippable* lends itself to this.
+So fixed dates shouldn’t be so scary when our technical practices are right, even if we leave out some lower-valued features because we found higher-valued features along the way.
+>
+> I won’t say forecasting has zero value, but in real practice there are bigger problems to solve than just that.
+When's the last time your release plan was accurate?